Intensive, consultation-based résumé writing:

 The Results

-With the résumé thoroughly nailed down (and all the information and tips I send with it or put on this site), you can go about the rest of your job search without further trouble over the résumé.
+With the résumé thoroughly nailed down (and all the information I send with it), you can go about the rest of your job search without further trouble over the résumé.

-My résumés earn enthusiastic feedback from my clients.
-And my clients get enthusiastic feedback about the résumés from the employer-side decision-makers who read them.
+My clients have gotten enthusiastic feedback about their résumés from employer-side decision-makers.
 The résumés have opened doors that were previously shut, and turned around many job searches.

 read the details